D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 4. **By matching several columns at once.**
    When even the natural identifier isn't unique, you can pass an **object** of column/value pairs — the row must match **all** of them.
 Details in [Multi-column rowIdentifier override](#multi-column-rowidentifier-override).

+5. **By a list of rows.**
+   When you want one operation to touch several specific rows that aren't next to each other, pass a **list** — each entry can be any of the four shapes above (a name, a number, a range, or a multi-column object).
+Details in [Lists of row identifiers](#lists-of-row-identifiers).

 ## The "minus two" rule for Row-ID files